josuejero/DoordashOrderDecider/README.md

 - 🚗 Optional miles × cost/mi for **net** calculations
 - 🕒 Handles midnight crossover, buffer minutes, and shows finish date when applicable
 - 📱 Installable PWA, works offline once cached
+- 📊 History tab pulls paginated, filterable history from the backend when online and falls back to the local cache when offline
 - 🧪 Vitest unit tests for decision math

 ## Quick start